tagsko/tagsko/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a secret startup
+- 🌱 I’m currently learning French, coding with Python
+- 👯 I’m looking to collaborate on software for consulting and start-up frameworks
+- 🤔 I’m looking for help with coding
+- 💬 Ask me about soft financing
+- 📫 How to reach me: tage alfa tagsko.com

 <!--
 **tagsko/tagsko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.